KIZI/InBeat/doc/tutorial-newsrec.md

 ]
 ```

-All mined rules, sorted according to CBA (decreasingly by confidence, support, rule length):
+Discovered rules are sorted in the descending order according to the following criteria: confidence, support, rule length:

 rule | support | confidence
 --- | --- | ---